Dental trauma

 Tender loose tooth, blood around gum

-Refer to hospital dental registrar if very loose*
+Refer to emergency dental service if very loose

 Lateral luxation